ItayTur/Virtual-Shop/README.md

 # Virtual-Shop

 Sela study finale project for the mvc course.
 Virtual-Shop has alot of features here are some of them:
 The app has a customers and products managment system.
-It allwos users sign-up and sign-in using username and password.
+It allwos users to sign-up and sign-in using username and password.
 Any signed in user can buy and upload products for sell in the site.
 Not-registered users can only buy products.
 Product data includes name, description, price and image.